harrymayr/EMS-iRT-ESP/README.md

 **EMS/iRT-ESP** is an open-source firmware for the Espressif ESP8266 and ESP32 microcontroller that communicates with **EMS** (Energy Management System) and iRT-bus based equipment from manufacturers like Bosch, Buderus, Nefit, Junkers, Worcester and Sieger.

 This is the firmware for the ESP8266, known as version 2.
-We've since moved to the ESP32 platform with v3 which opens up many more possibilities for additional features.
+Proddy has since moved to the ESP32 platform with v3 which opens up many more possibilities for additional features.
 Make sure you check out <https://github.com/emsesp/EMS-ESP32> and look at the [demo](https://ems-esp.derbyshire.nl).